 The refrigerant in your HVAC is in charge of providing cool air, and if its levels are down, it won’t do its job well.
 You will notice low or no air blowing from vents in the house and reduced cooling when there is a shortage of refrigerants.

-Leakage is mostly responsible for low levels of refrigerant in your air conditioner.
+Leakage is mostly responsible for low levels of refrigerant.
 The cracks and holes in your AC coil can cause leakage.
-A corrosion buildup due to lack of AC maintenance can also cause this issue.
+A corrosion buildup due to a lack of AC maintenance can also cause this issue.

 Contact an HVAC expert to refill the refrigerant; the levels should match exactly with the levels specified by your AC’s manufacturer.